f-ewald/worklog/README.md

 git clone git@github.com:f-ewald/worklog.git
 ```

-Install the application by running the following command from the root directory
+Install the application by running the following command from the root directory.
+This requires the Ruby version defined in the `.tool-versions` file (for ASDF) and in the `[](Gemfile)`

 ```shell
 bundle install